CanDIG/katsu/README.md

 When ran inside the CanDIG context, to properly implement authorization you'll have to do the following:

-1. Make sure the CHORD_PERMISSIONS is set to "false".
+1. Make sure the KATSU_PERMISSIONS is set to "false".
 2. Set CANDIG_AUTHORIZATION to "OPA".
 3. Configure CANDIG_OPA_URL and CANDIG_OPA_SECRET.